cimentadaj/Rseminars/README.md

 ## RonR!
 First Seminar Series

 The RonR!
 Seminar Series are a series of seminars that were taught at Pompeu Fabra University in April-May 2016.
 This repository contains all the R scripts, presentations and exercises used for each separate session.
-Anyone interested in using these exercises go into each respective seminar and download the swirl exercises for themselves.
+Anyone interested in using these exercises can download the swirl exercises from the session links.

 ## **Seminar 1.
 An overview of the strengths of R**